Natural Convection Heat Transfer from an Isothermal Plate: Introduction

 There are three topologies of convective flow from external, convex plates.

-For a horizontal plate with heated upper face, streamlines photographs in Fujii and Imura~\cite{fujii1972natural} show natural convection pulling fluid horizontally from above the plate's perimeter into a rising central plume. \figref{above-flow}, below, is a diagram of this upward-facing convection.
-Horizontal flow is absent at the elevation of the dashed line.
+For a horizontal plate with heated upper face, streamlines photographs in Fujii and Imura~\cite{fujii1972natural} show natural convection pulling fluid horizontally from above the plate's perimeter into a rising central plume. \figref{fig:above-flow}, below, is a diagram of this upward-facing convection.
+Horizontal flow is nearly absent at the elevation of the dashed line.

-Kitamura, Mitsuishi, Suzuki, and Kimura~\cite{KITAMURA2015320} shows top-views of plumes from heated rectangular plates with aspect ratios from 1:1 to 8:1.
+Kitamura, Mitsuishi, Suzuki, and Kimura~\cite{KITAMURA2015320} shows top-views of plumes from heated rectangular plates with aspect ratios between 1:1 and 8:1.
 The plates with high aspect ratios have a plume over the plate's mid-line parallel to the longer sides, but not as long.

 The streamlines photograph of a vertical plate in Fujii and Imura~\cite{fujii1972natural} shows fluid being pulled horizontally before rising into a plume along the vertical plate.